 Which Dental Plan Do You Need?

-For most consumers in the United States, dental insurance is an integral part of a well-balanced health care plan, usually ranking second only to medical insurance.
-But with all the dental plans that are available today, how can you know which one will be the best for you and the needs of your family?
+For most consumers in the United States, dental insurance is an integral part of a well-balanced health care plan.
+Dental plans usually rank second only to medical insurance.
+But with all the dental plans are available today, how can you know which one will be the best for you and your family?

 There are many questions to ask yourself before choosing a plan, such as:

-- What type of routine dental care will be covered?
+- What type of routine dental care does the plan cover?

 - Does the plan cover diagnostic and preventive services?